trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

+  > Add `security.txt` to your site, with correct contact details inside the file, so that people reporting security issues won't have to guess where to send the reports to.

   > The main purpose of `security.txt` is to help make things easier for companies and security researchers when trying to secure platforms.
 It also provides information to assist in disclosing security vulnerabilities.

   > When security researchers detect potential vulnerabilities in a page or application, they will try to contact someone "appropriate" to "responsibly" reveal the problem.
 It's worth taking care of getting to the right address.